fmaguire/parKour/README.md

 on the GC bias of the paired reads.

-Despite being single threaded, performance is relatively good with 139M 150bp PE reads clustered and output to separate fastq files in 10 hours and under 1GB of memory (10M reads took around 3 minutes on the same hardware).
+Despite being single threaded, performance is relatively good with 139M 150bp PE reads (45GB of data) 3-means clustered and output to separate fastq files in 14 hours with 7GB max resident memory (10M reads took around 3 minutes on the same hardware).

-Currently, this is hard-coded for 2 clusters but hopefully this will be extended to a user provided number of clusters, time permitting.

 ##Usage:
 ```